Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

-Next, we perform the clustering steps for each parent node $j \in [k^l]$ at depth-$l$ as highlighted in Sec~\ref{sec:clustering} to get the next set of $k^{l+1}$ clusters at depth $l+1$ of the decision tree where each node in depth $l$ creates the set of $k$ clusters at depth $l+1$.
-It can now be verified that the total time taken to expand the all nodes at depth-$l$ to get the $k^{l+1}$ children nodes is the time $T_{\text{cs}}$ to generate the superposition states for each cluster multiplied by the time to do the clustering from the root to depth 1 nodes $T_{\text{depth}:[0\rightarrow 1]}$ i.e.,
+Considering steps 1 and 2, the total time to expand all nodes at depth-$l$ to get the $k^{l+1}$ children nodes is the time $T_{\text{cs}}^{k^l}$ to generate the superposition states for each cluster multiplied by the time to do the clustering of each node, which is the same as clustering the root node (i.e., clustering from the root to depth 1 nodes $T_{\text{depth}:[0\rightarrow 1]}$).
+Therefore, the total complexity time is \begin{widetext}

-where the extra factor of $k^l.T_{\text{cs}}$ comes as there are $k^l$ nodes to cluster at depth $l$ and the creation of the cluster superposition states requires an extra $T_{\text{cs}}$ time factor.